christianmbonet/documentationREADME/README.md

 #### DELETE

-Delete a single transaction.
+DELETE a single transaction.

-To delete a post send a delete request to:
+To delete a single transaction, send a delete request with using the following key/value pairs in the body of the request:
 ```
 {
-        "id": number<br/>
+        "id": number
 }
 ```